riquito/tuc/README.md

                                   Implies --join.
 To merge lines, use --no-join -d, --delimiter <delimiter>   Delimiter used by --fields to cut the text [default: \t]
-    -e, --regex                   Use a regular expression as delimiter -r, --replace-delimiter <new> Replace the delimiter with the provided text -t, --trim <type>             Trim the delimiter (greedy).
+    -e, --regex <some regex>      Use a regular expression as delimiter -r, --replace-delimiter <new> Replace the delimiter with the provided text -t, --trim <type>             Trim the delimiter (greedy).
 Valid values are (l|L)eft, (r|R)ight, (b|B)oth